daPhyre/Chloe.js/reference.md

 ## cojsge_defs.js

 To make easier some tasks with COJSGE, there is a second optional file included, called `cojsge_defs`.
-It includes definitions to the values of the keyboard keys, the mouse buttons and the fullscreen modes to set in the COGJSGE Game Class on it's creation.
-As you can access the numeric values directly, these definitions can make the coding of your game an easier task.
+It includes definitions to the values of the keyboard keys, the mouse buttons and the fullscreen modes to set in the COGJSGE `Canvas` Class on it's creation.
+As you can access the numeric values directly, these definitions can make the coding of your project an easier task.

-Feel free to explore the file, so you can know the options you have when making a game, or as a cheat code to the common numeric values of the mouse and keyboard buttons.
+Feel free to explore the file, so you can know the options you have when making a project, or as a cheat code to the common numeric values of the mouse and keyboard buttons.

 ### Fullscreen Mode
-The second parameter when creating a new game is the Fullscreen Mode; there are 7 types of Fullscreen Mode for scale in COJSGE.
-The first 3 are static scale, that means, the proportion of the game will be kept the same.
-The remaining 4 are dynamic, which changes the proportion of the game to better fit the screen, but use these carefully and test thoroughly, as it may cause unexpected behaviour.
+The second parameter when creating a new `Canvas` is the Fullscreen Mode; there are 7 types of Fullscreen Mode for scale in COJSGE.
+The first 3 are static scale, that means, the proportion of the canvas will be kept the same.
+The remaining 4 are dynamic, which changes the proportion of the canvas to better fit the screen, but use these carefully and test thoroughly, as it may cause unexpected behaviour.

 **Static scale**
 0 is FULLSCREEN_NORMAL - Bars of `BackgroundColor` will be added if needed.